-- at least 20% of predicted energy supply in the strategic locations identified in Policy CS1 (except the Rest of Urban Area); - 2. at least 10% of predicted energy supply in major developments39 (including conversions) of 10 or more dwellings or 1000m2 non residential floorspace.
+- at least 20% of energy supply in the strategic locations identified in Policy CS1 (except Darlington Urban Area); - 2. at least 10% of energy supply in major developments (including conversions) of 10 or more dwellings or 1000m2 non residential floorspace.